Worried about bringing your pet to Mexico?

 We hired an immigration attorney to help us with the current rules for pets and us.

-Have a burning question that I didn't answer about bringing your pet to Mexico?
+Have a burning question about bringing your pet to Mexico?
 Leave a comment below, I'd be happy to answer.